AAleka/Transformer-Cycle-GAN/README.md

 ![Screenshot](Architecture.png)

-1. Create anaconda environment using the following code: "conda create -n <env_name> python=3.9".
+1. Create anaconda environment using the following code: "conda env create -f env.yml".

-2. Activate your environment: "conda activate <env_name>".

-3. Open requirements.txt file and install libraries one by one.

-4. Download EyeQ and/or Mendeley datasets and place them in datasets folder accordingly.
+2. Download EyeQ and/or Mendeley datasets and place them in datasets folder accordingly.

-5. Run Train.py selecting the dataset.
+3. Run Train.py selecting the dataset.

-6. Run Test.py selecting the dataset.
+4. Run Test.py selecting the dataset.

 ## <a name="Citing"></a>Citing